szczyglis-dev/py-gpt/README.md

 The plugin operates similarly to the `Code Interpreter` in `ChatGPT`, with the key difference that it works locally on the user's system.
 It allows for the execution of any Python code on the computer that the model may generate.
 When combined with the `Command: Files I/O` plugin, it facilitates running code from files saved in the `data` directory.
 You can also prepare your own code files and enable the model to use them or add your own plugin for this purpose.
 You can execute commands and code on the host machine or in Docker container.

-**Real-time code interpreter:** From version `2.1.29`, a real-time Python code interpreter is included.
+**Code interpreter:** a real-time Python code interpreter is built-in.
 Click the `<>` icon to open the interpreter window.
 Both the input and output of the interpreter are connected to the plugin.
 Any output generated by the executed code will be displayed in the interpreter.
 Additionally, you can request the model to retrieve contents from the interpreter window output.

 ![v2_python](https://github.com/szczyglis-dev/py-gpt/assets/61396542/793e554c-7619-402a-8370-ab89c7464fec)